Ghepes/zero-media-wordpress/README.md

 = 1.2.0 = Tested with WordPress 6.0 and WooCommerce 6.5.1.

-= 1.2.1 = Added option to Bridge Bridge external Links to Media Library.
+= 1.2.1 = Added option to add external links to Media Library.

-= 1.3.0 = Minor bug fixes for Bridge external Links in Media Library.
+= 1.3.0 = Minor bug fixes for external links in Media Library.

 = 1.4.0 = Fixed link issue on activation in Media Library.